VittorioMorellini/CallCenter/README.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.

-To get a local copy up and running follow these simple example steps.
+After cloning the repo you have to start both: api and the Ui, ad esemple with visual studio code the UI

 ### Prerequisites

-The prerequisites is to have installed net 9 framework.
+The prerequisites is to have installed net 8 framework.

 ### Installation